RPT-INSIGHT-Drugmaker Mylan gets boost from unlikely source: coal

 By Michael Erman

-NEW YORK, June 21 Mylan N.V. is best known for producing EpiPen emergency allergy treatments and generic drugs.
+NEW YORK, June 21 (Reuters) - Mylan N.V. is best known for producing EpiPen emergency allergy treatments and generic drugs.

 But a non-pharmaceutical offering – refined coal – has quietly generated hundreds of millions of dollars of tax credits for the company over the last six years that have boosted its bottom line, according to a Reuters review of company filings.